attila-lendvai/maru/README.md

 build in Maru.

 The accidental complexity in the Makefile is an abomination compared to the rest of the project.
-I'm looking forward to forgetting it for good.
+I'm looking forward to obsoleting it for good by rewriting the build in Maru.

 Many interesting experiments in the Piumarta branch are not yet revived.

-The compiler accidentally got intertwined with the VM implementation and it cannot currently compile a simple standalone sexp to the target.

 I'm not happy about how types are done currently.
 First, they are just runtime tags really, not types in the type-check sense.
 A simple